 This bill would revise and recast these provisions.
-The bill would require counties, county boards of education, cities, school districts, community college districts, and special districts, if the governing body of these local governments is elected by districts, to comply with uniform requirements related to redistricting.
-The bill would require local governments to adopt district boundaries, using specified criteria, following the decision to establish district-based elections and following each federal decennial census.
+The bill would require counties, county boards of education, cities, school districts, community college districts, and special districts, if the governing body of these local jurisdictions is elected by districts, to comply with uniform requirements related to redistricting.
+The bill would require local jurisdictions to adopt district boundaries, using specified criteria, following the decision to establish district-based elections and following each federal decennial census.

-This bill would define the term "destructing body," as specified, and clarify requirements applicable to advisory or hybrid redistricting commissions.
+This bill would define the term "districting body," as specified, and clarify requirements applicable to advisory or hybrid redistricting commissions.
 This bill would require an advisory or hybrid redistricting commission to comply with specified requirements when recommending changes to the legislative body's district boundaries.

-The bill would require a local government, before adopting new district boundaries, to hold at least one public workshop and a specified number of public hearings, with the number of hearings determined by the type and size of the local government.
-This bill would require all public hearings held by an advisory or hybrid redistricting commission to comply with the same requirements applicable to hearings held by the destructing body.
-This bill would impose requirements relating to workshops and public hearings upon local jurisdictions, destructing bodies, and advisory and hybrid redistricting commissions, as specified.
-The bill would require the local government to adopt a redistricting public education and outreach plan before March 1 of every year ending in 1.
+The bill would require a local jurisdiction, before adopting new district boundaries, to hold at least one public workshop and at least 5 public hearings, except as specified.
+This bill would require all public hearings held by an advisory or hybrid redistricting commission to comply with the same requirements applicable to hearings held by the districting body.
+This bill would impose requirements relating to workshops and public hearings upon local jurisdictions, districting bodies, and advisory and hybrid redistricting commissions, as specified.
+The bill would require the local jurisdiction to adopt a redistricting public education and outreach plan before holding a hearing or workshop, as specified.
 If a local jurisdiction establishes a hybrid redistricting commission to recommend changes to the legislative body's district boundaries, this bill would require the local jurisdiction, not the hybrid redistricting commission, to adopt the public education and outreach plan, as specified.
-The bill would also require the local government to establish and maintain an accessible internet web page dedicated to redistricting to provide specified information to the public.
-The bill would require the Secretary of State to develop templates for such web pages and to provide a redistricting training for local governments.
+The bill would also require the local jurisdiction to establish and maintain an accessible internet web page dedicated to redistricting to provide specified information to the public.
+The bill would require a local jurisdiction to make available on its redistricting web page, within specified time frames, both of the following: (1) recordings or written summaries of oral public comments made at workshops or public hearings, and (2) written comments and draft maps.
+The bill would require the Secretary of State to develop templates for such web pages and to provide a redistricting training for local jurisdictions.
 This bill would also require the Secretary of State to make available to the public a free electronic mapping tool, as specified.

-For redistricting occurring in 2031 and thereafter, the bill would require district boundaries to be adopted no later than 204 days before the local government's next regular election occurring after January 1 in each year ending in the number 2.
-If the responsible body misses that deadline, the bill would require the body to immediately petition a superior court in a county in which the local jurisdiction is located for an order adopting election district boundaries, as specified.
-The bill would authorize any interested person to bring an action in superior court alleging a violation of the bill's requirements.
+For redistricting occurring in 2031 and thereafter, the bill would require district boundaries to be adopted no later than 204 days before the local jurisdiction's next regular election occurring after January 1 in each year ending in the number 2.
+If the responsible body misses that deadline, the bill would require the body to immediately petition a superior court in a county in which the local jurisdiction is located for an order adopting election district boundaries, and if the body does not petition a superior court, a resident of the local jurisdiction would be permitted to file that petition.
+If the court grants a petition, the bill would permit the court to appoint a special master to assist with adopting district boundaries.